 11. Don’t get splashed when using toilets in Japan

 Most toilets in Japan come with auto-washer.
-There will be buttons on the panel beside the toilet bowl and most of them are labelled (only) in Japanese.
+There will be buttons on the panel beside the toilet bowl and most of them are labeled (only) in Japanese.
 Please make sure you know what you are doing before pressing any of the buttons or risk getting splashed in your face.

 We absolutely love their clean toilets and auto-washer.
 It meant keeping our body clean, cool and refreshed.
 LOL.